constretto/constretto-core/README.md

 [![Build Status](https://travis-ci.org/constretto/constretto-core.png)](https://travis-ci.org/constretto/constretto-core)

+## What's new in 2.1.3
+* Fix issue reported by @jhberges regarding stripping of leading characters from properties by upgrading GSon

 ## What's new in 2.1.2
 * Improved handling of generic fields and method parameter injections (thanks again to @ahaarrestad)